An Ireland Road Trip: How To Plan An Epic 1-Week Ireland Itinerary On Your Own

 Pro tip?
 Bring a physical road atlas.
 The GPS won’t always pick up that scenic overlook just off the main drag.

-Suggested 1 Week Itinerary Ireland (That Won’t Burn You Out)
+Suggested 1 Week Itinerary Ireland Road Trip (That Won’t Burn You Out)

 Here’s a relaxed route that balances driving with actually enjoying your trip.

-Day 1: Land in Dublin (early AM), grab your rental car, and head west to Galway
+Day 1: Land in Dublin (early AM) and be ready to EXPLORE

-Day 2: Explore Connemara or take a ferry to the Aran Islands
+Day 3: Explore Connemara or take a ferry to the Aran Islands on your Ireland road trip

 • Take it slow—stop at beaches, ancient beehive huts, and scenic turnouts